-For Microsoft Azure ExpressRoute connections, the Megaport optimized experience in presenting a Microsoft Service Key (and associated primary and secondary target endpoint selection) provides an ability to break out the encapsulated C-Tag for a specified Azure peering type.
-This functionality is enabled by toggling on the Configure single Azure peering VLAN in the Connection Details panel of a new ExpressRoute connection, after selecting a primary or secondary target B-End port.
+For Microsoft Azure ExpressRoute connections, Megaport uses a Microsoft Service Key (and associated primary and secondary target endpoint selection) and provides the ability to break out the encapsulated C-Tag for a specified Azure peering type.
+You enable this functionality by toggling on the Configure single Azure peering VLAN in the Connection Details panel of a new ExpressRoute connection, after selecting a primary or secondary target B-End port.

-By enabling the Azure VLAN breakout functionality, you are requested to input an Azure peering VLAN that will match with the value that you configure (in a future step) upon the selected Peering type configuration from the Azure ExpressRoute configuration (via Microsoft Azure portal or other configuration method).
+By enabling the Azure VLAN breakout functionality, you can specify an Azure peering VLAN that will match with the value that you configure (in a future step) for the selected Peering type configuration for the Azure ExpressRoute configuration (via Microsoft Azure portal or other configuration method).
 For details, see Tutorial: Create and modify peering for an ExpressRoute circuit using the Azure portal.

 If you leave the Preferred A-End VLAN field blank, a randomly chosen VLAN will be assigned for your VXC when you place the order, otherwise enter a VLAN and a validation check will be performed to ensure this VLAN is available.

 This example shows that an Azure C-tag value of 200 (for either a Private or Microsoft peering type on the associated ExpressRoute circuit) is mapped transparently to a single-tagged VXC VLAN value of 3001.
 That is, the customer device attached to the physical Megaport interface need not be configured for any Q-in-Q settings, as dot1q VLAN 3001 will be conferred to the associated Microsoft facing B-End edge device as correctly labelled.